Defining digital manufacturing

 Alignment amongst stakeholders is key to success.
 A lack of alignment can make the implementation team feel like the project is all of nothing.
 This encourages a higher-risk approach to the implementation.

 In addition to the challenges noted above, SMBs face challenges related to their size and operating power.
 SMB manufacturers often struggle with IT integrations, connected objects or the internet of things, and digital initiatives generally.

 These challenges make SMBs more cautious.
 This caution is rooted in great concern about the costs of making the transition and general suspicion of the purported benefits of digital manufacturing and industry 4.0 technologies.

-This isn’t misplaced concern.
+This isn’t a misplaced concern.
 SMBs can see high costs of transition.
 Proof of concept stages for enterprise manufacturers for months.
-During a proof of concept the organization invests a lot of internal man hours into instrumenting these new solutions.
+During a proof of concept, the organization invests a lot of internal man-hours into instrumenting these new solutions.
 Integration specialists and consultants can add additional support costs during the implementation period.
-After implementation these organizations often need to continue to pay for maintenance and technical support or invest in hiring an internal expert.
+After implementation, these organizations often need to continue to pay for maintenance and technical support or invest in hiring an internal expert.

 Managing risk associated with digital transformation